Excel Header Row (Table of Contents)

 - How to turn the Row Header on or off in Excel?

 Microsoft Excel sheet has the capacity to hold a million rows with a numeric or text dataset in it.

-Row header label will help you out to identify & compare information of the content when you are working with a huge number of data sets when it is difficult to accommodate the data in a single window or page & to compare information in your worksheet of excel.
+Row header label will help you out to identify & compare the information of the content when you are working with a huge number of data sets when it is difficult to accommodate the data in a single window or page & to compare information in your worksheet of excel.

-If the dataset table spans over several pages in an excel sheet print layout or towards the right if you scroll on & on, the header row will remain constant & stagnant which usually repeat itself at the beginning of each new page.
+If the dataset table spans over several pages in an excel sheet print layout or towards the right if you scroll on & on, the header row will remain constant & stagnant, which usually repeat itself at the beginning of each new page.

 How to turn the Header Row on or off in Excel?

-Row headers in excel will be always visible all the time even when you scroll the column data sets or values towards the right in the worksheet.
+Row headers in excel will always be visible all the time, even when you scroll the column data sets or values towards the right in the worksheet.

-Sometimes, the row header in the excel will not be displayed on a particular worksheet.
+Sometimes, the row header in excel will not be displayed on a particular worksheet.
 It will be turned off in several cases, the main reason for turning them off is –

 - Better or improved appearance of the worksheet in excel or

 - To obtain or gain the extra screen space on worksheets containing a large number of tabular datasets.